buckets/main-site/docs/content/getting-started/1-principles.md

 ---
-title: "General Principles"
+title: "Principles"
 date: 2018-01-09T10:00:00-07:00
-draft: true
+draft: false
+order: 1
 ---

-Here are some guiding principles to help you budget well.  *How* to do each of these is explored in more detail in this guide.
+Here are some guiding principles to help you budget well.  *How* to do each of these is explored in more detail in other pages in this guide.

-## Give Generously
+## Give generously

 Your life will be better when you give some amount of money away.
 It doesn't have to be much, but build charitable giving *into* your budget.

-## Live on Last Month's Income

-Ideally, you should live on last month's income.
+## Live on last month's income

+Spend this month what you earned last month.
 If you're not able to do it yet, make it a goal.
-You can do it!
+You really can do it&mdash;Buckets can help you!

-## Get Out of Debt

-XXX

-## Build a Supply
+## Build a supply

-Make a goal to save up a month's supply of income.
-Then make it two months.
+After you start living on a month's supply of income, make it two months.
 Then three.
-All the way up to 12.
+All the way up to a year.

-## Tools Are Just Tools
+## Tools are just tools

 Hammers don't build houses.
 People do.